 A photo can capture a unique situation that might never come back and as such preserve a moment in time.
-Great masters of street and documentary photography like Henri Cartier-Bresson, Eugene W. Smith, Robert Frank or Josef Koudelka have very much inspired my way of taking pictures.
+Great masters of street and documentary photography like William Klein, Eugene W. Smith, Robert Frank or Josef Koudelka have very much inspired my way of taking pictures.

 When I photograph, I wander around a lot, always on the lookout.
 If a magical, exciting, funny situation unfolds, my challenge is to capture it with fresh eyes and my own artistic intuition.
 If a great photo turns out, it is truly a gift of the moment.

 I prefer black & white photography because taking away the colors from how we usually see the world leads your eye to what in my view makes an excellent image: an interesting scene, a clear composition that distinguishes main subject(s) and background and ideally the play of light and shadow and its fascinating contrasts.
 To me, a good photo simply is a strong, powerful image that does not require any further explanation.
 Also in a photo essay, each single image should work by itself.